timkucera/proteogan/readme.md

 ## ProteoGAN
-This repository contains code accompanying "Conditional Generative Modeling for De Novo Hierarchical Multi-Label Functional Protein Design".
+This repository contains code accompanying "Conditional Generative Modeling for De Novo Protein Design with Hierarchical Functions".

 ## Installation
 First clone and cd into the repository.
-You can install our preconfigured environment via conda:
+You can install with the preconfigured environment via conda:
 ```sh
 conda env create --file environment.yml
 conda activate proteogan